alcy/perf-cal-2020/pcal20.md

 }
 ```

-The throughput is then calculated for the load created by the corresponding number of user threads.
+The throughput is then calculated for each load value, N, of interest.
-This part can be written as a simple loop.
+This part of the PDQ model can simply be written as a loop.

 ```R
 for (i in 1:length(requests)) {